Methods of concrete curing – Key Techniques Explained

 Covering with plastic sheets

-In this method, Impervious paper and plastic sheets is applied on thoroughly wetted concrete.
+Engineers apply impervious paper and plastic sheets on thoroughly wetted concrete in this method.
 The concrete surface should be hard enough to take the possible damages while placing the sheets.

-Accelerating strength gain using heat or additional moisture is done to speed up the early hardening of concrete and mortars by subjecting them to steam and humidity.
-Following are the methods adopted in this method of curing.
+Engineers accelerate strength gain by applying heat or additional moisture, speeding up the early hardening of concrete and mortars through controlled steam and humidity.
+The following curing methods use this technique.

 The steam curing method uses water vapor or steam for curing the concrete elements.
 This method of curing is for cold weather conditions where the concrete needs accelerated early strength gain and additional heat for hydration.
 Prestressing and precast factories use the steam curing method for early strength gain of components.
 The early strength gain can enable rapid removal and reuse of forms.